 Key factors for choosing a tech business location

-Andrew Filev, Wrike’s CEO, is going to take you through some things he bears in mind when deciding on the locations of new Wrike offices.
+Andrew Filev, Wrike’s founder, is going to take you through some things he bears in mind when deciding on the locations of new Wrike offices.

 1. Time zone coverage and market impact